In vitro fertilisation (IVF) is one of several techniques available to help people with fertility problems have a baby.

 If these measures don't work, your GP can refer you to a fertility specialist for a treatment such as IVF.

 What happens during IVF

-- Suppressing your natural cycle – the menstrual cycle is suppressed with medication
+- suppressing your natural cycle – your menstrual cycle is suppressed with medicine

-- Boosting your egg supply – medication is used to encourage the ovaries to produce more eggs than usual
+- helping your ovaries produce extra eggs – medicine is used to encourage your ovaries to produce more than 1 egg at a time

-- Monitoring your progress and maturing your eggs – an ultrasound scan is carried out to check the development of the eggs, and medication is used to help them mature
+- monitoring your progress and maturing your eggs – an ultrasound scan is carried out to check the development of the eggs, and medicine is used to help them mature

-- Collecting the eggs – a needle is inserted into the ovaries, via the vagina, to remove the eggs
+- collecting the eggs – a needle is inserted through your vagina and into your ovaries to remove the eggs

-- Transferring the embryo(s) – one or two fertilised eggs (embryos) are placed into the womb
+- transferring the embryo(s) – 1 or 2 fertilised eggs (embryos) are placed into your womb

-Once the embryo(s) has been transferred into your womb, you'll need to wait two weeks before having a pregnancy test, to see if the treatment has worked.
+Once the embryo(s) has been transferred into your womb, you'll need to wait 2 weeks before taking a pregnancy test to see if the treatment has worked.